wheelercj/find-restic-anchor/README.md

 Files are ordered by increasing bytes.

-Find-restic-anchor is for when a backup is larger than you expect and you want to know why.
-It only lists files that were added or changed, not files that were removed or unchanged.
+Find-restic-anchor only lists files that were added or changed, not files that were removed or unchanged.

 You could use [`restic ls latest --long --sort size`](https://restic.readthedocs.io/en/stable/045_working_with_repos.html#listing-files-in-a-snapshot) if you want to see the size of every file in the latest snapshot including ones that didn't change, but that won't answer the question of why the latest backup was different.